RRZE-HPC/MD-Bench/log/MB/logbook/Logbook.md

 $ ./MDBench-NVCC
 ```
 -----
-## Initial: CPU Scaling runs
+## Initial: GPU Thread Scaling runs
-We start with finding doing a small collection of runs scaling in number of CPU threads.
+We start with doing a small collection of runs scaling in number of GPU threads per block.
 The output of our programm always contains one line that displays the number of atom updates per second derived from the total number of atom updates simulated diveded by the program runtime.
 This line always looks like this:
 ```